msheliga1/uriHW17GistRegexTutor/README.md

     Create Repo (github, repositories => New)
         - Dont Make this a shared repo.
     Clone the entire starter repo
-        -- Create a new, totally blank repo in GitHub
+        -- Create a new, TOTALLY blank repo in GitHub  (no readme.
+It will screw things very badly!)
-        -- Clone the starter repo (under the hwXX directory) to your local machine
+        -- Clone the starter repo (under the hwXX directory) to your local machine -- Rename the starter repo if you wish.
         -- Set the remote path: git remote add <ori> <HTTPS path to remove>
             -- Be 100% sure NOT to use the SSH link.
 Use the HTTPS lank!
         -- Push the local repo to gitHub: git push ori main